 “The good news, I guess, is that our business data was not part of the material seized, am I correct?”
 Luvas said.

 “That’s true, Luvas,” Lewis Morton said.
 “Eleven years ago, Arsen Murka authorized Imer and me to computerize our business.
 That included the traditional aspects such as drugs, prostitution, protection, extortion ops, and new endeavors such as cyber skimming and Fortune 500 legitimate companies' penetration.
-This data is primarily stored on our secret supercomputer, located in a separate building about a mile from our Chicago Digital Consultants building.
+We store this data on our secret supercomputer, located in a separate building about a mile from our Chicago Cyber Engineering building.

-“Four times a year, Lendina visits every syndicate location and audits its quarterly business results.
-The new data is transmitted to our supercomputer via the StarLink constellation Internet connection.
+“Lendina visits every syndicate location four times a year and audits its quarterly business results.
+She transmits new data to our supercomputer via the StarLink constellation Internet connection.
 She uses a very advanced encryption protocol that I designed; it’s very secure.

 “We meet with Arsen Murka and the other Bosses in New York four times yearly to review our quarterly business results.
 Lendina makes her presentation using the same StarLink secure channel.
 These meetings facilitate our future planning, how we’ll invest our income, new projects, and so forth.

-“We also backup the business data on our secret supercomputer to a Dell laptop computer with exabyte storage four times a year.
+“We also backup the business data on our secret supercomputer to a Dell laptop computer with petabyte storage four times a year.
 There are many reasons to have an offsite backup of our business data; there could be an earthquake or some other calamity that wipes out our secret supercomputer.
 This backup is so crucial that we wistfully call it the Chicago Ark of the Covenant.

 “This laptop computer is ensconced in a high-tech safe, bolted to the slab of a self-storage company we own in Elmhurst.
-As part of our quarterly business review, we bring the Ark of the Covenant, under armed guard, to our Chicago Digital Consultants building.
+As part of our quarterly business review, we bring the Ark of the Covenant, under armed guard, to our Chicago Cyber Engineering building.
 Imer and Lendina copy our secret supercomputer data to the portable unit.
 After that, it’s returned, under armed guard, to its Elmhurst storage site.
-Just like our clandestine supercomputer, it’s kept out-of-reach of federal prying eyes.
+Just like our clandestine supercomputer, we keep the Ark out of reach of federal prying eyes.

 “I’ve planned to make our business raid-proof; so far, it’s working, save for today’s embarrassment.”

-“This brings us to this Angel woman,” Lendina said.
+“Let’s talk about this Angel woman,” Lendina said.
 “What should we do with her?
 By my account, she has engineered the loss of a large fentanyl shipment, the discovery of our local drug lab, and the elimination of our Boardcraft and Pigeon operations.
 This woman has also interfered with some of our efforts at retaliation.
 I’ve been in this business as long as my husband.
 I’ve never seen a single individual do as much damage to us as this lady.
 Maybe it’s time to consider the VORTEX solution.”

 “I’m sorry, I’m not familiar with this VORTEX,” Ari Dervishi from Boston said.